 The Scientific Opinion on protein published today follows a request from the European Commission for EFSA to update previous European advice on DRVs, taking into account new scientific evidence and recent recommendations issued at national and international level.
-Previously the Panel has published opinions establishing DRVs for carbohydrates, dietary fibre, fats and water.
+Previously the Panel has published opinions establishing DRVs for carbohydrates A family of nutritional substances that includes sugars, starches and fibres., dietary fibre, fats and water.

 This and earlier opinions on DRVs have been adopted by the Panel after consultation with Member States, the scientific community and other stakeholders.
 The consultations ensure that EFSA benefits from the widest range of information, data and views to finalise the work and provide the most up-to-date, comprehensive advice to EU decision-makers.

 DRVs comprise a complete set of quantitative values, including average requirements, population reference intakes, adequate intakes, reference intake ranges, lower thresholds and tolerable upper intake levels.
-They can be used as a basis for food labelling and for establishing food-based dietary guidelines (see also EFSA's Scientific Opinion on establishing Food-Based Dietary Guidelines ).
+They can be used as a basis for food labelling and for establishing food-based dietary guidelines Science-based recommendations for healthy eating which translate numerical nutrition targets into lay advice on what foods to eat. (see also EFSA's Scientific Opinion on establishing Food-Based Dietary Guidelines ).

-The Panel used the nitrogen balance approach to set PRIs for protein.
+The Panel used the nitrogen balance The difference between nitrogen intake from the diet (mainly from proteins) and the amount of nitrogen lost in body waste (e.g. faeces). approach to set PRIs for protein.
 Nitrogen balance is the difference between nitrogen intake through food and the amount of nitrogen lost in body waste.
 In healthy adults the protein requirement is the amount needed to achieve zero nitrogen balance (maintenance).
 The factorial method is used to calculate protein requirements for physiological conditions such as growth, pregnancy or lactation.
 In these cases nitrogen is needed not only for maintenance but for the deposition of protein in newly formed tissue and milk.
 In children, nitrogen balance has to be positive to allow for growth.